RobertARandolph/AdmiralBumbleBee.com/_posts/2020-06-21-PSP-InfiniStrip-Review-2.md

 This plot shows the envelope characteristics of a processor.

-A 2 stage block of audio is sent through the processor.
+A 3 stage block of audio is sent through the processor.

 * The first 'spike' shows the shape of the attack.
 * The following block shows the action of the ratio (and related characteristics) relative to other parameters.
-* _After_ the previous chunk, the dip and ramp upward shows the release shape.
+* _After_ the middle chunk, the dip and ramp upward shows the release shape.

 Envelope characteristics tend to be the most audible and most varying behaviours of compressors, but regardless must be taken into account with the rest of the processor.